horenbergerb/horenbergerb.github.io/_posts/2020-09-04-isochronouscurve.md

 Secondly, I've noticed that this only seems to work when you formulate and solve the Lagrangian exactly this way.
 I have [previously formulated the problem][3] in terms of $t, x(t), \dot{x}(t)$ and got an incorrect result.
 In addition, I also noticed that The Euler-Lagrange equation with respect to $x$ in the current solution yields the same incorrect result.
 I'm extremely confused and frustrated by this.

+In my post on Stack Exchange, one answer suggested that the formulation in terms of $t, x(t), \dot{x}(t)$ failed because it includes $t$, which is not a generalized coordinate.
+I'd like to understand this more rigorously.

+Additionally, the same answer also suggested that the reason one Euler-Lagrange equation gives a nonsense result is connected to the fact that we don't have to use Euler-Lagrange at all...
+I will have to investigate both of these concepts.

 ## Conclusion: I am an Amateur <a name="3.0"></a>

 I have a lot to learn.
 I feel like I made great progress on the Newtonian method.
 I'd like to investigate further on the nature of curvature and get a more rigorous perspective on how the force inherent to a curve is modeled.
 I've heard that one place this can be investigated is [Frenet-Serre formulas][4].
 I'd also really like to get closure on the Lagrangian method.
 Why did all my other formulations fail, and why does the Lagrange-Euler equation with respect to $y$ work?
 I hope to have these answers for you some day.